 An invoice setting out all details regarding pricing, the Purchase Order number must accompany the relevant Goods when they are Delivered in accordance with clause 1.
 A Goods Receiving Note must always accompany the Goods.

 Subject to clause 2.4 we will pay all rendered invoices on the settlement terms of 90 days unless otherwise notified in writing.
+If any payment is rejected by supplier and/or its banking institution for any reason what-so-ever a surcharge of US$150 will be deducted from the payment.

 2.4 Disputed invoices